samtools/tabix/README.md

 # pairix
-* Pairix is a tool for indexing and querying on a compressed text file.
+* `Pairix` is a tool for indexing and querying on a compressed text file.
-* Pairix was developed as a tool for the 4DN-standard `pairs` file format describing Hi-C data: [pairix/pairs_format_specification.md](pairix/pairs_format_specification.md)
+* `Pairix` was developed as a tool for the 4DN-standard `pairs` file format describing Hi-C data: [pairix/pairs_format_specification.md](pairix/pairs_format_specification.md)
 * However, it can be used as a generic tool for indexing and querying any bgzipped text file containing genomic coordinates, for either 2D- or 1D-indexing.
 * For example, given a text file with a million lines like below, you want to extract lines where the first coordinate is chr10 and the second is between positions 10,000,000 and 20,000,000 on chrX.
-An awk command would read the file from the beginning to the end.
-Pairix allows a faster query by accessing the file from a relevant position.
+An awk command would read the file from the beginning to the end. `Pairix` allows a faster query by accessing the file from a relevant position.
   ```
   chr1  10000  20000 chr2  30000  50000  +  -
   chr1  30000  40000 chr3  10000  70000  +  -
   ```
-* Pairix is written on top of Tabix (https://github.com/samtools/tabix) and has been adapted to `pairs` and other common Hi-C data formats.
+* `Pairix` is written on top of `Tabix` (https://github.com/samtools/tabix) and has been adapted to `pairs` and other common Hi-C data formats  for 2D indexing and querying.

 ## Table of contents